Skip to Content

 On the edge of are viewpoints which jut out over the gorge – so make sure you’ve got a head for heights.
 On a sunny day the Alameda del Tajo gardens are a social hub for Ronda’s residents, who gather beneath the shady trees to catch up with each other.

-Views of the Alameda del Tajo gardens in Ronda, Andalucia
+Views of the Alameda del Tajo gardens, one of the best things to do in Ronda, Andalucia

 The Alameda del Tajo